iterorganization/epics-diode/documentation/design.rst

 - a sender must resend a last update message of a channel if no other update was sent in ``heartbeat period`` of time,
 - not having received any update from one channel in 2x ``heartbeat period`` turns the channel value invalid (on the receiver side),
-- a mechanism to detect out-of-order, duplicate, or failed message delivery needs to be implemented (e.g. using message sequence number),
+- a mechanism to detect out-of-order, duplicate, or failed message delivery needs to be implemented (e.g. using global packet sequence number),
 - due to the limitation of the maximum UDP packet size messages exceeding this limit need to be fragmented (e.g. for large array values),
 - rate-limited flow control needs to be implemented,
 - consequently keep the amount of data sent to a minimum, i.e. avoid sending channel names and channel metadata